umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Umbraco-Forms-on-Cloud/index.md

 This means that your forms will be deployed along with the rest of your metadata and structure files, e.g. Document Types, Templates and stylesheets.

-We strongly recommend that you work with the forms on your local or development environment, following the [left-to-right deployment model](../../Deployment).
+We strongly recommend that you work with the forms on your local or Development environment, following the [left-to-right deployment model](../../Deployment).

 You can configure your project to handle forms data as content by following these steps: